caplogic/Mappedbus/README.md

 ## Implementation

-This is how MappedBus guarantees that records can be written by multiple processes in the correct order.
+Here's how MappedBus solves the synchronization problem between multiple writers:

 * The first eight bytes of the file make up a field called the limit.
 This field specifies how much data has actually been written to the file.
 The readers will poll the limit field (using volatile) to see whether there's a new record to be read.